databricks-industry-solutions/dbignite-forked/dbignite/writer/README.md

 e.g. "code1" + "system1" + "code2" + "system2" -> [{"code1", "system1"}, {"code2", "system2"}]

-This can be done in either the Dataframe creation step or
+This can be done in either the Dataframe creation step or lambda encoder.

 ```python
 TODO DataFrame creation